Polish Agency of Trade Information: Activities

 The creation of the PAIH was a Polish response to the activities of foreign industrial espionage services.
 They actively operated on the territory of the Second Polish Republic, and the government in Warsaw was unable to effectively control them.
-The foreign services gained information about Polish heavy industry, in order to analyze defensive abilities of the Polish Army.
+The foreign services gained information about Polish heavy industry, in order to analyze the defensive abilities of the Polish Army.

 All activities of the PAIH were ordered by the Second Department of the General Staff.
 The agency provided information and opinion about enterprises operating in Poland, especially those which cooperated with the Army.
 In PAIH’s reports, their loyalty to the Polish state was analyzed, together with their competences and professionalism.

-In an 1937 analysis, PAIH experts emphasized several negative situations in the Polish economy, especially in those enterprises which belonged to the foreign capital.
+In a 1937 analysis, PAIH experts emphasized several negative situations in the Polish economy, especially in those enterprises which belonged to the foreign capital.
 It pointed out that three companies which extracted lead ("Giesche", "Gepner", "Wyrgumet"), decided to cut their production in Poland, while Polish neighbors increased led extraction.
 Other examples of negative situations, revealed by the PAIH were: